pkgw/neurosynchro/doc/make-training-set.rst

 and *k*.
 These are likely not the usual parameters that you see when thinking about synchrotron radiation.
 There’s an important reason for this!

-*Neurosynchro* bakes in two key assumptions about how synchrotron radiation
+*Neurosynchro* bakes in three key assumptions about how synchrotron radiation
 works:

 1. You must compute all of your coefficients **at an observing frequency of 1